 Making homemade banana nut muffins is easier than you think.
 Made from scratch and filled with sweet, ripe bananas and walnuts - perfect for breakfast, snacking, or a light dessert.

 Have a few ripe bananas on hand and not sure what to do with them?
-Make a batch of homemade banana nut muffins!
+Make a batch of banana bread, or banana nut muffins!

 These banana nut muffins turn out moist and tender, and they're perfect for breakfast, snacking, or as a light dessert.
 Crunchy walnuts add texture and a dash of cinnamon adds a warm, cozy flavor.